 Some Bachelor Nation splits hit harder than others.

-As discussed on the latest episode of Us Weekly’s “Here for the Right Reasons” podcast, Colton Underwood and Cassie Randolph are the latest Bachelor Nation couple to call it quits.
+Earlier in 2020, Colton Underwood and Cassie Randolph are the latest Bachelor Nation couple to call it quits.
 The duo met and fell in love while filming season 23 of The Bachelor, which aired in 2019.

 “Cassie and Colton have a great friendship, but that’s what it was for most of their relationship,” a source told Us.
 “They just made good partners and really great friends.
 Friends around Colton and Cassie knew this was coming for a while, they were pretty much just roommates toward the end.”